rackerlabs/support-how-to/content/rackspace-monitoring/server-side-monitoring-configuration.md

                    return new AlarmStatus(WARNING, 'Less than 20% free space left - #{used} used out of #{total}');
                 }

+   **Note:** If you include a parsing error within your YAML file, this error will be ignored.
+You can see parsing results in the agent log file.

 2. Save the file to the `rackspace-monitoring-agent.conf.d` directory on your target server.
 The location of the conf.d directory will depend on your server's operating system.

    - For linux: